aywengo/kafka-schema-reg-migrator/README.md

 - Preserve schema IDs if import mode is enabled
 - Clean up destination if specified
 - Show migration results and statistics
+- Validate the migration by checking for any missing subjects or versions
+- Provide warnings and suggestions if any discrepancies are found

 ## Prerequisites